Skip to main content

 00:45:24:22 – 00:45:55:21

 For me, that’s a very compelling argument for leaders because these are the things that your leadership team will be thinking about and you know, the messaging we gave at the beginning around the environment we’re living in now.
-This isn’t you know, this isn’t new messaging and everybody’s aware of this and all the organizations we work with are talking in these terms as well about this is, you know, this is a volatile environment that we’re operating in and what how organizations, some are just trying to survive.
+This isn’t new messaging and everybody’s aware of this and all the organizations we work with are talking in these terms as well about this is, you know, this is a volatile environment that we’re operating in and what how organizations, some are just trying to survive.

 00:45:55:21 – 00:46:18:05

-But we’re saying you were saying you can still thrive, not just survive, but you can thrive as well.
 Very, very good.
 All right.
-I think what we might want to do, do you want to you guys want to give some you know, some just key takeaways and just kind of review those?
+I think what we might want to do, do you want to give some you know, some just key takeaways and just kind of review those?
 Again, we’ve covered a lot of questions, and I think that’s really good.

 00:46:18:05 – 00:46:51:22

-But I love this slide here and I think if we could just drive those points home, I think that would be a great way.
-Yeah, I think that’s that’s a great idea.
-I think it’s a great idea.
-I mean, I think I think the I think the five points on the on the right, maybe we just go through those and then imagine if you could just again, just cover again those five okay, remember how many points you went through, but the points on what you need to do to get started, because I think quite often it’s hard for people to see where to get started.
+Yeah, I think that’s a great idea.
+I mean, I think the five points on the right, maybe we just go through those and then Imogen, if you could just cover again those five, oh I can’t remember how many points you went through, but the points on what you need to do to get started, because I think quite often it’s hard for people to see where to get started.

 00:46:51:24 – 00:47:19:23